dineshpinto/TeX-report/README.md

 2. Install a LaTeX editor e.g. [TeXmaker](http://www.xm1math.net/texmaker/download.html)
 3. Download the ZIP from this page
 4. Extract the files in the ZIP to a folder
-5. Open Specific_Rotation.tex using your LaTeX editor
+5. Open SpecificRotation.tex using your LaTeX editor
 6. Compile using pdfLaTeX ('Quick Build' in TeXmaker)

 ##For GNU/Linux distributions